 After Yang Rong’s death, the emperor posthumously elevated his position to Grand Master, which was the most senior of the top three civil positions during the Zhou Dynasty.
 Yang Rong’s descendants were very prosperous; his great-grandson Yang Dan became the governor of Guangdong and Guangxi and they too rose to ministerial rank.

 The “still small voice” within helps us weigh up and judge for ourselves the rights and wrongs of every decision, at every moment.
-This in turn may pave the road to prosperity, peace, and happiness, not only for now, but also for the future.
+This in turn may pave the road to prosperity, peace, and happiness, not only for now, but also in the future.
 Prosperity is doing the right thing, regardless of time or place, without any expectation of any return.
 That is true wealth.

 Translated by Chua BC